jdede/inet-showcases/_docs/visualizer/networknode/index.md

 network nodes. `NetworkNodeVisualizer` includes two submodules:
 `NetworkNodeCanvasVisualizer` and `NetworkNodeOsgVisualizer`.

-All nodes can be visualized on a 2D canvas by `NetworkNodeCanvasVisualizer` and on a 3D scene by `NetworkNodeOsgVisualizer`.
+All nodes can be visualized on a 2D canvas by the `NetworkNodeCanvasVisualizer` module and on a 3D scene by the `NetworkNodeOsgVisualizer` module.
 We can narrow the list of nodes to be displayed by using the `nodeFilter` parameter.
-The name of the node is displayed by default, but it can be hide by setting the `displayModuleName` parameter to `false`.
+The name of the node is displayed by default, but it can be hidden by setting the `displayModuleName` parameter to `false`.

 ### Visualization on a 2D canvas

 `NetworkNodeCanvasVisualizer` is responsible for displaying nodes on a 2D canvas.
 On the 2D canvas, each node is represented by an icon.
 The icon of the node can be customized  by setting the display string of the node in the network description file (NED).
 The display string can be set by tags.
 The icon can be customized by specifying the `i` display string tag.
 It has three arguments:

 - The first argument specifies the icon to be used.
 This argument is used to find the image, just like the OMNeT++ image path or the `cIconFigure` class.
 - The second argument specifies the color of the icon.
 It accepts English color names (more precisely, SVG color names) and HTML-style RGB values.
-- The third argument defines the colorization amount of the icon.
-It can be set between zero and one.
-If the parameter value is one, it means full colorization.
+- The third argument defines the amount of colorization in percent.
+If the parameter value is 100, it means full colorization.

 We can set the size of the icon by using the `is` display string tag.
 The size can be `vs` (very small), `s` (small), `n` (normal), `l` (large) and `vl` (very large).